The other day while doing some online reading, I happened to notice an article titled “Here’s Why You Should Never Let Your Kids Jump in Leaf Piles.”

 Yes, it might be dirty.
 Yes, there might be a wayward stick that could scratch.
 Yes, the kids will definitely need to wash their hands and put on clean clothes when they come inside.
 However, the benefits of unrestrained childhood joy far outweigh any concerns.

 Let your kids experience nature in all of its beautiful messiness as they celebrate the change of seasons.
-Encourage your children to jump in a piles of leaves for as long as it makes them happy because soon enough they will grow up and a pile of leaves will become just a chore.
+Encourage your children to jump in a pile of leaves for as long as it makes them happy because soon enough they will grow up and a pile of leaves will become just a chore.

 Let your kids be kids.